-I designed a circuit board using Eagle for the Teensy LC that routes its 26 I/O pins to 26 surface mount pads for an FPC connector with a 1mm pitch or a 0.8mm pitch.
+I designed a circuit board using Eagle for the Teensy LC that routes its 26 I/O pins to 26 surface mount pads for an FPC connector with a 1mm pitch or 0.8mm pitch.
 A 24, 25, or 26 pin FPC connector can be soldered to this board based on your needs.
 I avoided using the 27th Teensy LC output because it's connected to an LED and 27 pin FPC connectors are rare.
-The bare and assembled board is shown below.

 After soldering the FPC connector to the board, I soldered 4 header posts to the board to support the corners of the Teensy and then I soldered the Teensy to the header posts.
 The last step was to connect the rest of the Teensy I/O signals to the board with 30 gauge wire.
-I used wire instead of header posts to make it easy to cut the Teensy off the board, if necessary.
+I used wire instead of header posts to make it easy to cut the Teensy off the board for future projects.
 The Teensy pads that must be connected to the board are marked with a small line.
+The bare and assembled LC board is shown below.